jmadibekov/golang/README.md

-# golang
+# Golang
-Go language basics and the Tour of Go!
+- Go language basics
+- The tour of go
+- The project
+- Etc